Nick-Gabe/company-challenge/apps/backend/README.md

 [](#how-the-execution-engine-works)
 ### About the Policy DB
 It is made using `sqlite` because it comes together with Python and for simple purposes it fullfills our needs!
 The database is currently local, being stored in a file called `policies.db`.
-It's data modeling is not so strict since the data from frontend is always changing, that being ids, values and so on.
+Its data modeling is not so strict since the data from frontend is always changing, that being ids, values and so on.

 It also uses `sqlalchemy` as an ORM for interacting with the database easily without needing to write SQL queries manually.